joshbegley/nyt-latest/README.md

 **Fox News Wanted Greg Gutfeld to Do This Interview.
 He Wasn’t So Sure.**\
-`The pugnacious conservative late-night host talks to David Marchese about his “hierarchy of smears” and the risks of being a scold.`\
+`Greg Gutfeld, the pugnacious conservative late-night host, talks to David Marchese about his “hierarchy of smears” and the risks of being a scold.`\
 https://nytimes.com/video/podcasts/100000010515264/fox-news-wanted-greg-gutfeld-to-do-this-interview-he-wasnt-so-sure.html

 **NHL weekend rankings: A tale of two Rangers, plus a bottom-5 shakeup**\